 5)You were able to reach on time.(Use modal)

 In this way we have studied all the present modals, past modals and the modals of ability in detail with their specific, regular, exceptional uses with examples.

-From it we can conclude that modals are very useful to express variety of meanings.
-Same modal can be used in present , past and for future possibility.
+From it, we can conclude that modals are very useful to express a variety of meanings.
+The same modal can be used in present, past, and for future possibilities.
 So we have to learn them properly and use in our daily speaking and writing.